UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 UConn Performance Insights

 - The Huskies have a +467 scoring differential, topping opponents by 13.7 points per game.
-They're putting up 78.7 points per game to rank 29th in college basketball and are allowing 65 per outing to rank 41st in college basketball.
+They're putting up 78.7 points per game to rank 28th in college basketball and are giving up 65.0 per outing to rank 41st in college basketball.

-- UConn averages 36.1 rebounds per game (11th in college basketball) while conceding 26.1 per contest to its opponents.
-It outrebounds opponents by 10 boards per game.
+- UConn averages 36.1 rebounds per game (11th in college basketball) while conceding 26.1 per outing to its opponents.
+It outrebounds opponents by 10.0 boards per game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.